rahul-verma/arjuna/docs/source/configuration.rst

 Arjuna has built-in support for this and does it by default for you.

 Arjuna automatically loads these files as combinations of data confs and env confs when it loads.
 For each combination:
-    - Reference config is taken as base (which means Arjuna's internal defaults + Options that you have passed in project.conf + Default data conf (if defined) + Default env conf (if defined))
+    - Reference config is taken as base (which means Arjuna's internal defaults + Options that you have passed in project.yaml + Default data conf (if defined) + Default env conf (if defined))
         * For default data and env conf, see the next section.
     - A given data conf is superimposed
     - A given env conf is superimposed
     - CLI options are superimposed

-The config name is set to `dataconfname_envconfname` e.g. `data1_tenv1`.
+The config name is set to `dataconfname_envconfname` e.g. `data1_env1`.

 You can retrieve an environment config by its name using `Arjuna.get_config` (anywhere in your project) or `request.get_config` call (in a test fixture or test function).
 Now you can inquire the values just like you deal with any configuration in Arjuna.

-You can also retrieve their options using the magic `C` function, for example `C("data1_tenv1.browser.name")`
+You can also retrieve their options using the magic `C` function, for example `C("data1_env1.browser.name")`

 Default Data Configuration and Environment Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^